SiFTW/patientMutationModelling/README.md

    sudo docker pull siftw/norrisetal
    ```

+> [!Note]
+>
+> Whenever you run a command using sudo you may be asked for your password.
+This will be your password for the computational server.

 4. **Run the Docker Image**

    Run the Docker image with the below command, which also mounts the folder containing the code you've just downloaded so that it is accessible within the Docker container..